afeklab/processpbm/README.md

 We reimplemented the Masliner and spatial-normalization functions, removed the features we do not usually perform, and made the code easier to read/utilize.

 Briefly, masliner functionality aims to combine two scans (of the same array, scanned one after the other) of different dynamic range (by adjusting different gains).
-The combination extends the information and avoids saturation/low detection deficiencies (see Masliner section).
+The combination extends the information and avoids saturation/low detection deficiencies (see [Masliner](#masliner)).
 One can skip it by providing a single GPR file.

 The normalization functionality aims to remove spatial correlation in the scan.
 Recall that given a design with the probes being randomly distributed over the array, we expect the signal to behave randomly in space.
-Spatial correlation in the signal indicates some physical source in the array that interferes with the signal/fluorophore solution, which the script means to remove by applying a moving window, and dividing each probe by its local median of the window (see normalization section).
+Spatial correlation in the signal indicates some physical source in the array that interferes with the signal/fluorophore solution, which the script means to remove by applying a moving window, and dividing each probe by its local median of the window (see [Normalization](#normalization)).

-## Quick Start<a name="quick"></a>
+## Quick Start <a name="quick-start"></a>

 1. Make sure your Python environment contains the installed Numpy, Pandas, Matplotlib, and Scipy packages.